9 Real Estate Business Models To Consider with Rising Interest Rates or When Inventories Are Low

 7. Listing Service For FSBO

-What’s great about this business model is that once it’s set up, it can be almost entirely passive — you’ll need to hire a VA to manage some basic tasks and keep up with customer requests.
+What’s great about this business model is that once it’s set up, it can be almost entirely passive.
+Just hire a VA to manage some basic tasks and keep up with customer requests.

-Here’s how it works: you get your real estate license, set up a website attracting FSBO sellers who want to list their house on the MLS, and offer to do it for a flat fee.
+Here’s how it works: you get your real estate license, set up a website attracting for sale by owner (FSBO) sellers who want to list their house on the MLS, and offer to do it for a flat fee.

 You can charge upwards of $250 per listing, for instance.